zama-ai/fhevmjs/docs/sdk/getting_started.md

 #### Loading the library

-With bundler such as Webpack or Rollup, imports will be replaced with the version mentioned in the `"browser"` field of the `package.json`.
-If you encounter any issue, you can force import of the browser package.
+With a bundler such as Webpack or Rollup, imports will be replaced with the version mentioned in the `"browser"` field of the `package.json`.
+If you encounter any issues, you can force import of the browser package.

 ```javascript
 import { initFhevm, createInstance } from 'fhevmjs/web';
 ```

-Note: You need to handle WASM in your bundler.
+Note: you need to handle WASM in your bundler.

-If you have issue with bundling the library (for example with SSR framework), you can use prebundled version available in `fhevmjs/bundle`
+If you have an issue with bundling the library (for example with SSR framework), you can use the prebundled version available in `fhevmjs/bundle`

 ```javascript
 const start = async () => {